- Citizen science and public participation

-Increased citizen engagement is confronting the water sector with constantly growing demands.
-A connection needs to be made between technology and social governance issues.
-Thanks to KWR’s knowledge and experience of participation processes, water companies and waterboards can respond to today’s demands of customers and citizens.
-This helps identify related bottlenecks and make use of strategic opportunities, and reduce the gap between citizens and the water sector.
+Increased citizen engagement is confronting the water sector with steadily growing demands.
+A connection needs to be made between technology and social-governance issues.
+Thanks to KWR’s knowledge of and experience in citizen science and participation processes, water companies and waterboards can respond to today’s demands of customers and citizens.
+This helps identify related bottlenecks, make use of strategic opportunities, and reduce the gap between citizens and the water sector.

 Water companies and waterboards are experiencing a growing interest in public engagement.
 Customers play a varied and complex role in the water sector.
 They are not only water users, but increasingly also critical consumers and vocal citizens.
 As a result of this growing citizen engagement, the bar is being raised ever higher for public organisations.
 The water sector needs to have a good service provision and be transparent.
 Technology and substance are no longer the only factors in managing the bottlenecks and opportunities.
 This is why insight is needed into the social and governance aspects of processes.
 Structuring governance sensibly demands a multifaceted approach, ranging from informing water users to involving them in urban water management.
 Knowledge about participation processes is vital in addressing the changing demands of citizens and customers.

-- Understanding of the attitude and behaviour – and diversity – of customers and citizens with regard to water.
+- Understanding the attitude and behaviour – and diversity – of citizens with regard to water.

 - Insight into the form and extent of citizen participation in the operational management and activities of water organisations.

 - Involvement of citizens, whether active or not, in the acceptance, shaping and/or implementation of innovations.

-- Highlighting the relevance of the growth of social media for risk communication, perception and trust.
+- Determining the relevance of the growth of social media for risk communication, perception and trust.

 - Promoting sustainability of the urban water cycle through public participation.

-- Translating citizen engagement into step-by-step transition to a water-wise world.
+- Translating citizen engagement into a step-by-step transition to a water-wise world.

 With its knowledge of participation processes, KWR helps water companies and waterboards respond to today’s demands of customers and citizens.
 This produces insight into current and future bottlenecks and strategic opportunities for public participation.